John Martyn: 1990s and 2000s

-Martyn released The Apprentice in 1990 and Cooltide in 1991 for Permanent Records, and reunited with Phil Collins for No Little Boy (1993) which featured rerecorded versions of some of his classic tracks.
-The similar 1992 release Couldn't Love You More was unauthorised by and disowned by Martyn.
+Martyn released The Apprentice in 1990 and Cooltide in 1991 for Permanent Records, and reunited with Phil Collins for No Little Boy (1993), which featured rerecorded versions of some of his classic tracks.
+The similar 1992 release Couldn't Love You More was unauthorised and disowned by Martyn.
 Material from these recordings and his two Permanent albums have been recycled on many releases.
 Permanent Records also released a live 2-CD set called "Live" in 1994.
 And (1996) came out on Go!
-Discs and saw Martyn draw heavily on trip-hop textures, a direction which saw more complete expression on 2000s Glasgow Walker; The Church with One Bell (1998) is a covers album of blues classics, which draws on songs by other artists, including Portishead and Ben Harper.
+Discs and saw Martyn draw heavily on trip-hop textures, a direction which saw more complete expression on 2000's Glasgow Walker.
+The Church with One Bell (1998) is a covers album of blues classics, which draws on songs by other artists, including Portishead and Ben Harper.
 In 2001, Martyn appeared on the track "Deliver Me" by Faithless keyboard player and DJ Sister Bliss.

 In July 2006, the documentary Johnny Too Bad was screened by the BBC.
 The programme documented the period surrounding the operation to amputate Martyn's right leg below the knee (the result of a burst cyst that had led to septicaemia) and the writing and recording of On the Cobbles (2004), an album described by Peter Marsh on the BBC Music website as "the strongest, most consistent set he's come up with in years."
 Much of Cobbles was a revisiting of his acoustic-based sound.

-Martyn's last concerts were in November 2008 reprising Grace and Danger.
+Martyn's last concerts were in November 2008, reprising Grace and Danger.

 In collaboration with his keyboard player Spenser Cozens, Martyn wrote and performed the score for Strangebrew (Robert Wallace 2007), which won the Fortean Times Award at the London Short Film Festival in the same year.
 The film concept being a strong influence of the album design of Martyn's Heaven and Earth (2011).
 On 4 February 2008, Martyn received the lifetime achievement award at the BBC Radio 2 Folk Awards.
 The award was presented by his friend Phil Collins.
 The BBC website stated Martyn's "heartfelt performances have either suggested or fully demonstrated an idiosyncratic genius."
 Eric Clapton was quoted saying that Martyn was "so far ahead of everything, it's almost inconceivable."

-To mark Martyn's 60th birthday, Island released a 4CD boxed set, Ain't No Saint on 1 September 2008.
+To mark Martyn's 60th birthday, Island released a 4 CD boxed set, Ain't No Saint, on 1 September 2008.
 The set includes unreleased studio material and rare live recordings.

 Martyn was appointed OBE in the 2009 New Year Honours and died a few weeks later.

-His partner Theresa Walsh collected the award on his behalf at Buckingham Palace.
+His partner Theresa Walsh collected the award at Buckingham Palace.
 Martyn had recorded new material before he died and his final studio album, Heaven and Earth, was completed and released posthumously in May 2011.
 The sleeve note says, "all the tracks on this recording were kept as John wished — in their entirety".